 With the increased awareness and focus on the unique physiology and requirements of females in sport, this short course is designed to advance your knowledge and skills in the areas of training, nutrition and injury prevention for female athletes.
 Designed to benefit coaches and support staff at all levels of sport, particularly within the development pathway, participants will also gain an understanding of how to create healthy sporting cultures that support optimal performance for female athletes.

 This online short course is delivered in four self-paced modules that include informative seminars by leading practitioners in female health and performance, as well as Q&A sessions with athletes and coaches.
-The modules will be followed by a four-week applied learning block where participants can put their knowledge into practice.
-A certificate of recognition will be sent upon successful completion of the course.
+Participants are encouraged to apply their new knowledge simultaneously within their own practice and to share this with the participant group throughout the course.
+A certificate of participation will be sent upon successful completion of the course.